statpascal/emul99/readme.md

 Files are only added after the last used block.
 To update an existing text file in a disk image, it first needs to be removed.

+### Overclocking

 Overclocking the system (cpu_freq setting in the configuration file) might also be desirable.
 The example configuration in ucsd-80.cfg uses a fivefold speed (15 MHz) which is close to making the keyboard unusable.
+Using the hotkeys F4 through F8 (see above), the CPU frequence can be also be changed temporarily.

 ## Multiple Instances